fonoster/routr/docs/concepts.md

 <img src="https://raw.githubusercontent.com/wiki/fonoster/routr/images/double_agent.png" width=400 style="margin-bottom: 50px">
 <br>

 Yes, you can have double Agents, or Agents that exist in a multi-domain setup.
-All you need to do is include the Domain in the Agent's `spec.domain[*]` list.
+For this to work, you need to do is include the Domain in the Agent's `spec.domain[*]` list.
 In the example before, John can send or receive calls from both domains, while the rest of the Agents are only allowed to call within the Domain.

 ### Single Domain Example